Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 The Umbro Medusae II Elite Hard Ground is fitted with a lightweight Pebax outsole.
 Its stud configuration is a mixture of diamond and conical studs which is a carry-over from the previous model.
 The stud pattern aids in both rotational maneuverability and quick directional changes making this cleat an all-rounder.

 Conical studs line up the medial forefoot side while the diamond studs dominate the soleplate in the lateral forefoot and the heel area.
 Players are able to effectively control brakes and fast-paced movements with this speed-oriented outsole.

 To bring a more fluid forefoot-rear support, the soleplate is extended as an external heel counter.
 With this built, players are able to feel more stability especially around the heel areas during push-off motions.

-Designed with a bold and unique aesthetic that exudes a contemporary vibe, this football boot’s upper is interestingly made out of traditional K-leather material.
+Designed with a bold and unique aesthetic that exudes a contemporary vibe, this soccer cleat’s upper is interestingly made out of traditional K-leather material.
 It is fashioned in a no-sew construction that leaves a smooth upper finish and greatly helps in shot accuracy.
 Though soft and thin, this material is supported by an A-frame cage underneath to increase stability and support.